 In this culture, where technology makes a lot of things possible and affordable, we North Americans are inclined to embrace new things wholeheartedly.
 Some would say we’ve thrown caution to the wind in the rush toward new and improved.

 If we stopped to take a breath, we might decide that sometimes the precautionary principle is called for.
-The Canadian Environmental Law Association defines it this way: “The precautionary principle denotes a duty to prevent harm, when it is within our power to do so, even when all the evidence is not in.”
+The Canadian Environmental Law Association has defined it this way: “The precautionary principle denotes a duty to prevent harm, when it is within our power to do so, even when all the evidence is not in.”

 Sometimes it takes a number of years for harm to show up.
 By then, many people have been affected.
 By the time we experience these unintended consequences, the product is entrenched in such a way that banning it becomes an epic struggle.
 Bisphenol A (BPA) is one example.
 Read this blog for more about toxic ingredients in non-food items we use regularly.